knmcguire/crazyflie_ros2_experimental/README.md

 ### Issues to solve
 - ~~crazyflie_ros needs to publish odometry messages properly~~
 - replace manual crazyflie robot after webot's release to 2022b
+- Action can not handle multiple threads so topic handling is not great.
+Should fix with this: https://answers.ros.org/question/356434/ros-2-actionserver-callback-causes-subscriber-to-stop-receiving/